-The case $d_r > p(p+1)/2$ is covered in Lemma~\ref{lemma:model-dimension}(2).
-We remark that, in the considered setup, the covariance matrix $\Sigma_0$ also belongs to the factor analysis model with $r$ factors.
-Obtaining a bound or, a fortiori, an exact value of the learning coefficient depending on $r$ is, thus, crucial for improved statistical model selection via the criterion from \cite{sbic:2017}.
+These are exactly the invariants used in the sBIC for model selection among factor analysis models, see Definition~\ref{def:learn-coeff} and Section~\ref{subsection:sbic}. \end{theorem}

-In this spirit, we conjecture the bound in Theorem~\ref{thm:bound} to be tight for $k < p$ and matrices $\Sigma_0 = \psi + \Lambda\Lambda^T$ given by a generic rank $r$ matrix $\Lambda$.
-(The case $k = p$ is special, see Theorem~\ref{thm:r=0}.)
-This conjecture is supported by further results in Section~\ref{section:learning-coefficients}.
-In particular, we prove the following.
+Note that, in the considered setup, the covariance matrix $\Sigma_0$ belongs to the factor analysis model with $r$ factors.
+Obtaining the exact value of the learning coefficient depending on $r$ is thus crucial for improved statistical model selection via the criterion from \cite{sbic:2017}.